 \subsection{Problem Definition}

-Consider the wiretap channel with common randomness at every node $(A,B,E)$, as shown in Fig.~\ref{fig:model_key}.
+Consider the wiretap channel with correlated sources at every node $(A,B,E)$, as shown in Fig.~\ref{fig:model_key}.
 The legitimate users (Alice and Bob) want to agree upon a secret key $K \in \cK$ while an eavesdropper (Eve) is overhearing the communication.
 Let $\cA$, $\cB$, $\cE$, $\cX$, $\cY$, and $\cZ$ be six finite sets.
-Alice, Bob, and Eve observe the random sequences (sources) $A^n$, $B^n$, and $E^n$, respectively, drawn according to i.i.d. samples from the joint distribution $p(abe)$ on $\cA\times\cB\times\cE$.
-Alice communicates with Bob through a discrete memoryless channel with input $X\in\cX$ and output $Y\in\cY$.
+Alice, Bob, and Eve observe the random sequences (sources) $A^n$, $B^n$, and $E^n$, respectively, drawn i.i.d. according to the joint distribution $p(abe)$ on $\cA\times\cB\times\cE$.
+Alice communicates with Bob through $m$ instances of a discrete memoryless channel with input $X\in\cX$ and output $Y\in\cY$.
 Eve is listening the communication through another channel with input $X\in\cX$ and output $Z\in\cZ$.
-This channel is defined by its transition probability $p(yz\vert x)$ and is independent of the sources.
+This channel is defined by its transition probability $p(yz\vert x)$ and it is independent of the sources' distribution.